CraftAcademyLabs/guides/best-practices/README.md

 CSS
 ---

-* Document the project's CSS architecture in the README, including things such as:
+* Document the project's CSS architecture (the README, component library or style guide are good places to do this), including things such as:
   * Organization of stylesheet directories and Sass partials
   * Selector naming convention
   * Code linting tools and configuration